 The Task Force survey gathered useful data regarding client development.
-We note that participants were strictly socially distancing at this time and recognize that many in-person events have since returned.
-When asked "I anticipate the following new challenges to developing new clients: (Rank one (1) to eight (8), with (1) being most significant)," 50.65% of respondents ranked "lack of in person networking events" as the most significant challenge to developing new clients.37 Interestingly, two other popular responses were "clients do not want to meet in person" and "clients do want to meet in person[.]"38 The foregoing may be a result of self-imposed client restrictions on social interaction to avoid the risk of transmission of the virus or the need for better service.
+We note that participants were strictly socially distancing at this time, and recognize that many in-person events have since returned.
+When asked "I anticipate the following new challenges to developing new clients: (Rank one (1) to eight (8), with (1) being most significant)," 50.65% of respondents ranked "lack of in person networking events" as the most significant challenge to developing new clients.
+Interestingly, two other popular responses were "clients do not want to meet in person" and "clients do want to meet in person[.]"
+The foregoing may be a result of self-imposed client restrictions on social interaction to avoid the risk of transmission of the virus or the need for better service.

 Respondents were asked to rank the following in level of significance "to attract clients going forward": "provide timely or more legal/practice updates electronically to my clients[,]" "speak on webinars or at conferences[,]" "improve online marketing[,]" "write and publish legal articles[,]" "hold client in person events[,]" "join industry groups[,]" "join bar association committees[,]" "demonstrate that my firm is technology enabled[,]" and "demonstrate that I am technology enabled[.]"
 The top choice for "most significant" was "provide timely or more legal/practice updates electronically to my clients" with 36.31%.
-40 The second was "improve online marketing" and the third was "speak on webinars or at conferences."
-41
+The second was "improve online marketing" and the third was "speak on webinars or at conferences."

-36 NYC transcript at 204-19.
+NYC transcript, 204-19.

-37 Survey question 41, survey results question 41.
+&lt;sup>36 Survey question 41, survey results question 41.

-Another question asked survey respondents to rank the most significant or notable development in marketing, business development, and client engagement.42 The top choice for "most significant" or "notable development" was "adapting to the lack of in-person meetings with clients" (40.15%), followed by "clients seek a virtual presence" and "firm establishing a presence with blogs and posting content electronically."43
+Another question asked survey respondents to rank the most significant or notable development in marketing, business development, and client engagement.
+The top choice for "most significant" or "notable development" was "adapting to the lack of in-person meetings with clients" (40.15%), followed by "clients seek a virtual presence" and "firm establishing a presence with blogs and posting content electronically."

 Our forum participants discussed new and existing client marketing and business development efforts.
 For some, the pandemic ushered in new and unique marketing techniques.
-One senior managing partner representing educational institutions shared that his firm has released over 60 unsolicited opinion letters to clients regarding government regulations with masking and vaccinations.44 He found that "our opinion letters are all over the place and we're getting calls from institutions we don't represent and as a result of that have actually obtained additional new clients[.]"45 Since the survey was conducted, the world has reopened, and there are many more opportunities for in-person networking and client development at conferences and events.
-Visits to clients in the office, however, may still present challenges for attorneys going forward as many clients continue to work remotely or hybrid.
+One senior managing partner representing educational institutions shared that his firm has released over 60 unsolicited opinion letters to clients regarding government regulations with masking and vaccinations.
+He found that "our opinion letters are all over the place and we're getting calls from institutions we don't represent and as a result of that have actually obtained additional new clients[.]"
+Since the survey was conducted, the world has reopened and there are many more opportunities for in-person networking and client development at conferences and events.
+Visits to clients in office, however, may still present challenges for attorneys going forward as many clients continue to work remotely or hybrid.

-One of the forum presenters shared her experience working at a small office of around nine attorneys with no marketing department.46 During the pandemic, her office transitioned to more virtual marketing techniques like "promoting accolades or speaking events on our Facebook page or LinkedIn" and staying consistent with a schedule of postings to stay in the algorithm.47 They even began advertising on the radio and received a "tremendous response" from their target audience.48 Others pointed to the increased use of informational online videos, webinars, and half-hour "meet and greets" instead of lengthy client lunches.
-For attorneys to remain competitive in the post-pandemic legal world, they will need to harness a blended modern-day marketing approach, which includes in-person events to develop new relationships, and digital and social media platforms to build their profile and promote their capabilities to existing and prospective clients.
-Savvy bar associations have an enormous opportunity to serve their members by helping them develop these skill sets (often not taught in law school) to help attorneys stand out in the evolving digital communications space.
-Bar associations need to stand ready to fill the social gap to bring people back together again and build a sense of community.
+One of the forum presenters shared her experience working at a small office of around nine attorneys with no marketing department.
+During the pandemic, her office transitioned to more virtual marketing techniques like "promoting accolades or speaking events on our Facebook page or LinkedIn" and staying consistent with a schedule of postings to stay in the algorithm.
+They even began advertising on the radio and received a "tremendous response" from their target audience.
+Others pointed to the increased use of informational online videos, webinars, and half-hour "meet and greets" instead of lengthy client lunches.
+For attorneys to remain competitive in the post pandemic legal world, they will need to harness a blended modern day marketing approach, which includes in-person events to develop new relationships, and digital and